 24 hour access

 Courtesy helmets are a great option if you want to take a spontaneous trip on CityCycle, but don't have your own helmet.
-Council provides courtesy helmets to many of the bikes at stations across the network, and subject to availability, you can choose a bike with, or without, a helmet.
+Council provides courtesy helmets on many of the bikes at stations across the network.

 See all the updates on CityCycle events and station closures.